 - Biometric chain of identity and custody, to track and trace biopsy tissue and blood samples from point of care when the patient first enters the system, all the way through medicine administration.

 - Supply chain, to allow for enrollment, scheduling, demand and capacity planning as well as coordination of logistics and delivery.

 - Patient engagement, to share appropriate information and keep the patient engaged through the waiting process as well as provide disease management information.

 - Care management, to provide oncologists and health care providers who treat and support these critically-ill patients with up-to-date information and decision support based on the wealth of data captured through the platform.

 - Health outcomes, to measure more accurately and allow providers, health systems, payers and manufacturers to adapt treatment and maximize clinical benefit.

 - Funds allotment, to manage the complexities of paying all who are involved with the successful treatment of a patient.

-“Combining EY and Microsoft’s experience was fundamental to developing PointellisTM, which connects the many stakeholders involved in providing individualized treatments,” says Adlai Goldberg, EY Global Digital, Social and Commercial Innovation Life Sciences Leader.
-“PointellisTM enables a supply chain as bespoke as the treatment itself, one for each patient.
-It safeguards the chain of custody and identity; validating every handoff from patient through to manufacturer and back again, ensuring patients are treated safely and securely.”
+“Combining EY and Microsoft’s experience was fundamental to developing Pointellis™, which connects the many stakeholders involved in providing individualized treatments,” says Goldberg.
+“Pointellis™ enables a supply chain as individual as the treatment itself, one for each patient.
+It safeguards the chain of custody and identity, validating every handoff from patient through to manufacturer and back again, and ensuring patients are treated safely and securely.”

 The better the world works